Tartilupa/SocialNest/README.md

 # SocialNest
 SocialNest: An open-source social networking platform built in PHP, allowing anyone to host and customize their own social network.
 Features include user profiles, posts, comments, likes, friend connections, notifications, and basic admin tools.
 Designed for developers to extend, modify, and self-host easily.

-# LinkNest-OS
+# SocialNest

 ![License](https://img.shields.io/badge/license-AGPLv3-blue.svg)

-**LinkNest** is an open-source social networking platform built in **PHP**, designed to allow anyone to host, customize, and run their own social network.
+**SocialNest** is an open-source social networking platform built in **PHP**, designed to allow anyone to host, customize, and run their own social network.
 This project is intended for developers, hobbyists, and communities who want a self-hosted, extensible social networking solution.

 ---